 8. Suplong Bulb Fairy Lights

-With 5 metres of string containing 50 bulb-shaped LED’s you get a very tight and neat display of warm white light with this model, which is very sensibly priced.
+These are string lights containing 50 bulb-shaped LED fairy lights.
+You get a very tight and neat display of warm white light with this model, which is very sensibly priced.
 The lights come with a remote that can select a total of 8 different modes including the usual flash, wave and flicker, and both the lights and remote are battery powered.
 The advantage is you can put them anywhere you want, the downside is you will need to replace the batteries quite frequently if you use these often.

 9. Lights4Fun Large Glass Bell Jar